Garrett Motion (GTX)

 Work stoppages, other disruptions, or the need to relocate any of our facilities could significantly disrupt our business.

-Our geographic footprint emphasizes locating, engineering and manufacturing capabilities in close physical proximity to our customers, thereby enabling us to adopt technologies and products for the specific vehicle types sold in each geographic market.
-Because our facilities offer localized services in this manner, a work stoppage or other disruption at one or more of our R&D, engineering or manufacturing and assembly facilities in a given region could have material adverse effects on our business, especially insofar as it impacts our ability to serve customers.
-Moreover, due to unforeseen circumstances or factors beyond our control, we may be forced to relocate our operations from one or more of our existing facilities to new facilities and may incur substantial costs, experience program delays and sacrifice proximity to customers and geographic markets as a result, potentially for an extended period of time.
-The automotive industry relies heavily on "just-in-time" delivery of components during the assembly and manufacture of vehicles, and when we fail to make timely deliveries in accordance with our contractual obligations, we generally have to absorb our own costs for identifying and solving the "root cause" of the problem as well as expeditiously producing replacement components or products.
+Our geographic footprint emphasizes locating engineering and manufacturing capabilities in close physical proximity to our customers and in regions with relatively lower costs than more developed markets, thereby enabling us to adopt technologies and products for the specific vehicle types sold in each geographic market and to manage costs.
+We are therefore subject to risks inherent in operating in various jurisdictions at a local level.
+In particular, a work stoppage or other disruption at any of our facilities in a given region could have a material adverse effect on our business, especially insofar as it impacts our ability to serve our customers.
+Our production in each of our markets is heavily dependent upon our local manufacturing capabilities, and so if we are forced to relocate our operations from our existing facilities to new facilities due to unforeseen circumstances or factors beyond our control, we will incur substantial costs, experience program delays and sacrifice proximity to customers and geographic markets as a result, potentially for an extended period of time, each of which could cause a material adverse effect on our business.
+The automotive industry relies heavily on "just-in-time" delivery of components during the assembly and manufacture of vehicles, and when we fail to make timely deliveries to our customers in accordance with our contractual obligations, we generally have to absorb our own costs for identifying and solving the "root cause" of the problem as well as expeditiously producing replacement components or products.
 We typically must also carry the costs associated with "catching up," such as overtime and premium freight.
-Additionally, if we are the cause for a customer being forced to halt production, the customer may seek to recoup all of its losses and expenses from us.
-These losses and expenses could be significant and may include consequential losses such as lost profits.
+Additionally, if we are the cause for a customer being forced to halt production, the customer may seek to recoup its losses and expenses from us.
+These losses and expenses could be significant and may include consequential losses, such as lost profits.
 In addition, a significant disruption in the supply of a key component due to a work stoppage or other disruption at one of our suppliers could impact our ability to make timely deliveries to our customers and, accordingly, have a material adverse effect on our financial results.
-Where a customer halts production because of one of its other suppliers failing to deliver on time, or as a result of a work stoppage or other disruption, it is unlikely we will be fully compensated, if at all.
+Further, if a customer halts production because of one of its other suppliers failing to deliver on time, it is unlikely we will be fully compensated, if at all.
+In addition, many of our major customers have union contracts throughout their operations, and any extended work stoppage or other disruption at one or more of our customers could have an adverse effect on our business.

 Costs - Risk 1